 - In the northern hemisphere, orange fruit season begins from October and lasts until February so this is when you will get the best oranges.

 - The bigger the navel in an orange, the sweeter it will be.

 - Buy fresh fruits that are firm, yet yield to gentle pressure but rebound immediately.

-- Fresh oranges have bright color, no wrinkles on the skin, and feel heavy for their size.
+- Fresh ones have bright color, no wrinkles on the skin, and feel heavy for their size.

-- Avoid overly soft oranges with spots and mold.
+- Avoid overly soft ones with spots and mold.

 - Store freshly squeezed orange juice inside the freezer compartment for later use.

 - Store dried orange zest in a cool, dry place in an airtight glass container away from moisture.

 - The moro orange is also called a blood orange because the pulp is bright red.

 “Orange strengthens your emotional body, encouraging a general feeling of joy, well-being, and cheerfulness.” – Tae Yun Kim